MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-invoice-rounding.md

 ---
-title: Set Up Invoice Rounding | Microsoft Docs
+title: Set Up Invoice Rounding
-description: You can round invoice amounts when you create invoices.
-Additionally, local regulations or custom may require you to round in a specific way, for example, to an amount divisible by 0.05.
+description: If you need to round invoice amounts when you create invoices, you can use the automatic rounding function explained here.
 author: bholtorf
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.form: 5, 16, 118, 459, 460, 495
-ms.date: 04/01/2020
+ms.date: 06/16/2021
 ms.author: bholtorf
-ms.openlocfilehash: 1563d1a38879379d7f517d50493b310d6d6a70ac
+ms.openlocfilehash: ca3ff9c7d9d5f1ac3dd665836e6ef97a5e6ac6cf
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 2ab6709741be16ca8029e2afadf19d28cf00fbc7
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 01/14/2022
-ms.locfileid: "3182868"
+ms.locfileid: "7971369"
 ---
 # <a name="set-up-invoice-rounding"></a>Set Up Invoice Rounding
 If you need to round invoice amounts when you create invoices, you can use the automatic rounding function.
 When an invoice is rounded, an extra line is added with the rounding amount and posted with the other invoice lines.